Wildfire scorches historic California gold mining town, burning multiple homes

 The quick-moving fire in the Sierra Nevada foothills threatened the few remaining historic structures in Chinese Camp, forced the evacuation of its roughly 100 residents and closed a highway that’s a main route between San Francisco and Yosemite National Park.

-It’s not clear yet whether any of the town’s handful of Gold Rush era structures -- including a post office and a Roman Catholic church -- were damaged in the fire that erupted Tuesday and continued burning without any containment.
+It’s not clear yet whether any of the town’s handful of Gold Rush era structures -- including an old post office and a shuttered Catholic church -- were damaged in the fire that erupted Tuesday and continued burning without any containment.

-A large number of lightning strikes early Tuesday set off at least 22 fires that have burned more than 19 square miles (50 square kilometers) in Calaveras, Tuolumne and Stanislaus counties, said Emily Kilgore, a spokesperson for the California Department of Forestry and Fire Protection, the state’s chief fire agency.
+A large number of lightning strikes early Tuesday set off at least 22 fires that have burned about 19 square miles (50 square kilometers) in Calaveras, Tuolumne and Stanislaus counties, said Emily Kilgore, a spokesperson for the California Department of Forestry and Fire Protection, the state’s chief fire agency.

 The fires are spread across the region about 120 miles (190 kilometers) east of San Francisco.
 There have been no reports of injuries, but several structures were destroyed in two of the fires, Kilgore said Wednesday.
 Damage assessments have not been completed.